Invention Makers Need Customer Channels: Linking Values to Customers

 Alex Osterwalder, the inventor of the Business Model Canvas, suggests there are two types of channels:

-• Partner Channels are third-party organizations such as a retailer, wholesaler, or distributor.
+• Partner Channels are third-party organizations such as retailers, wholesalers, or distributors.

 Examples Direct Channels

 • Email: Email marketing is far from dead.
-Inexpensive, customizable to tailor to different customer segments, emails are still the most effective marketing channel.
+Inexpensive and customizable to tailor to different customer segments, emails are still the most effective marketing channel.
 Despite the rise of Instagram and TikTok, email marketing beats out social media, SEO, and affiliate marketing.

 Examples of Partner Channels

-• Retailers: Firstly, yes retailers can be a channel and a customer segment.
+• Retailers: Firstly, yes, retailers can be a channel and a customer segment.
 They are a channel because they’ve already built an existing customer base through their own marketing and sales strategies.
-Retailers may also part of your customer segments because you need to “sell” to them to take on your product.
+Retailers may also be part of your customer segments because you need to “sell” to them to take on your product.
 Recall the article about defining value.
-Typically selling to businesses means finding a way to lower risk and meet the bottom line.
+Typically, selling to businesses means finding a way to lower risk and meet the bottom line.

-• Sales Agents: These individuals sell to the customer one-on-one.
+• Sales Agents: These individuals sell to customers one-on-one.
 You can leverage their individual relationships with customers to gather anecdotal information and a pulse on your industry.
-The downside of this is that you have less control of the branding of your business.
+The downside is that you have less control over your business’s branding.

 About: MAKO Design + Invent is the original firm providing world-class consumer product development services tailored to startups, small manufacturers, and inventors.
 Simply put, we are the leading one-stop-shop for developing your physical product from idea to store shelves, all in a high-quality, cost-effective, and timely manner.
 We operate as one powerhouse 30-person product design team spread across 4 offices to serve you (Austin, Miami, San Francisco, & Toronto).
 We have full-stack in-house industrial designmechanical engineeringelectrical engineeringpatent referralprototyping, and manufacturing services.
 To assist our startup and inventor clients, in addition to above, we help with business strategy, product strategy, marketing, and sales/distribution for all consumer product categories.
 Also, our founder Kevin Mako hosts The Product Startup Podcast, the industry's leading hardware podcast.
 Check it out for tips, interviews, and best practices for hardware startups, inventors, and product developers.
 Click HERE to learn more about MAKO Design + Invent!